 - Upper range protein intake: Bodyweight in lbs x 1.2 = 156g

-- Pick a smaller target range that falls between 91 g and 156 g
+- Pick a smaller target range that falls between the lower and upper limits of 91 g and 156 g like 115-140g.

 For those who have very high-intensity workouts, spend a majority of their day on their feet and/or would rather die than give up pasta and bread: